User Rating: 5 / 5

 My first inclination was to chase down whoever had stolen my scotch, but the storm had quickly intensified, and now the snow was blowing in through the shattered window.
 I had to get this patched up, and fast.
 So I put my boots back on and went around to the side of the cottage where I could enter the crawl space underneath.
 There I had stored various odds and ends including bits of surplus wood.
 I picked out a few pieces and went back inside and nailed them over the window frame.
 It wasn’t a fancy repair job, but it would have to do for now.
 By then, it was a whiteout and the snow was falling so heavily that visibility was reduced to just a few meters.
 The wind was blowing like crazy.
 I thought, there’s no way I’m going out in this!
 I decided to settle in and get comfortable.

 I turned on the gas fireplace and switched the fan to high.
 The 1,000 gallon propane tank out back had been topped up in the fall, so I had ample fuel for heating and cooking.
-The water in the cottage was shut off for the winter, but I had brought along a five gallon jug of water for drinking and cooking.
+The water in the cottage was shut off for the winter, but I had brought along a five gallon jug for drinking and cooking.
 Speaking of drinking, I extracted ice cubes from the refrigerator and poured a double shot of vodka.
 I usually prefer Scotch whisky, but the discerning thief had taken my entire supply of single malt.
 One of them had been a very expensive 37 year old Dewar’s, which had been a gift from one of my clients.
 I was quite disturbed about the break in, and couldn’t think of another instance of this happening before on Webber.
 I took out my cellphone and tried to call the Police.
 It was difficult getting a decent signal here at the best of times.
 Under these blizzard conditions, it wasn’t happening.

 Frustrated, I sipped my drink and wondered where the thief had been heading?
 He had left clear tracks from the cottage leading to the trailhead at the edge of the woods.
 The trail was a circuitous two kilometer loop that began and ended at my property.
 The narrow footpath twisted and turned through the thick forest and over moss covered rock formations, past areas of marshy wetland and eventually leading to a deep bay on the opposite side of the island.
 From there it circled back.
 There was a lot of blowdown on the trail and I had purposely cut gaps in the fallen trees just wide enough to accommodate hikers.
 In other areas, I had installed ropes to assist people in climbing some of the steeper slopes.
 There was no way that an ATV or a snowmobile could traverse the trail.
 So, the thief must be on foot.